abaltuta/oyc/README.md

 (name not final)

 Is an attempt to copy htmx as a learning experience.
+It has some differences to htmx because of the self-imposed limitations.

 Don't expect much.
 There's an `index.html` which has a very small example.
 There's also _some_ tests.